andrewstride/NC_Streaming_data_project/README.md

 1. Get a free Guardian API Key at [bonobo.capi.gutools.co.uk/register/developer](https://bonobo.capi.gutools.co.uk/register/developer)

-2. Fork the Repository & Clone it using these commands in your terminal:
+2. Click 'Fork' to fork the Repository & clone it using these commands in your terminal:
     ```
     git clone https://github.com/your-username/your-repo-name.git
     cd your-repo name
     ```

 3. Setup Terraform Backend in one of two ways:
-- Local backend setup:
+- Local backend setup, alter the ```provider.tf``` file so that the backend section looks like this:
   ```
     backend "local" {
       path = "terraform.tfstate"